Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Energy Bounds on the Correct and Erroneous Domains

 which, depending on the boundary errors, does not have to hold.
 To ensure that the erroneous problem is energy bounded, we require that the reflection matrix, $R_e$, satisfies \eqref{eq:ErroneousREflectionCondition}.
 In practice, i.e. in numerical simulations, a reflection condition is usually implemented using the available (erroneous) geometry, thus ensuring \eqref{eq:ErroneousREflectionCondition}.

-\begin{rem} We see, then, that a well-posed problem on the correct domain does not {\rm necessarily} imply well-posedness on the erroneous domain.
-But we will not consider the ``worst case" scenarios here.
-Instead, we require the more likely situations where conditions on the initial and boundary values are defined so that the problems on both domains are well-posed. \end{rem}
+\begin{remark} We see, then, that a well-posed problem on the correct domain does not {\rm necessarily} imply well-posedness on the erroneous domain.
+But we will not consider these ``worst case" scenarios here.
+Instead, we require the more likely situations where conditions on the initial and boundary values are defined so that the problems on both domains are well-posed. \end{remark}

-In addition to existing on both domains, we will also require that the boundary and initial data are smooth.
-For example, the initial condition is $\statevec q_0(\spacevec x)$, and that it is defined on both the correct and erroneous domains.
+To ensure that the error is a continuous function of the mapping, we will also require that the boundary and initial data are smooth.
+For example, the initial condition $\statevec q_0(\spacevec x)$ is defined on both the correct and erroneous domains.
 Then by the mean value theorem,

 for some $\spacevec \nu$.
 For the initial error to depend continuously on the error in the mappings, the initial condition must be Lipschitz continuous.
 So, in addition to existence of boundary and initial data on both domains, we will require in the following that the error in the data is continuous with respect to the domain error and that all data have continuous and bounded first derivatives.
-What happens when jump discontinuities, e.g. shocks, are present is certainly important, but will not be considered at this time.